England romp home to seal stunning 3-0 series win

 The hosts scored the 113 runs needed to complete their chase of 296 in only 65 minutes as they won by seven wickets.

-After rain delayed the resumption until 13:30 BST, England lost Ollie Pope for 82 in the first over, but Jonny Bairstow and Joe Root banished any nerves with a dominant unbroken stand of 111.
+After rain delayed the start of play until 13:30 BST, England lost Ollie Pope for 82 in the first over, but Jonny Bairstow and Joe Root banished any nerves with a dominant unbroken stand of 111.

 Root finished unbeaten on 86 while Bairstow smashed a whirlwind 71 not out from 44 balls.